What are you moving?

-Having a legacy file server sitting in a datacentre or a cabinet in an office has been seen to be unproductive and costly for organizations looking to enable their remote workforce.
-From a productivity view, the inability to easily collaborate with a file server hinders teams as VPNs and other barriers negatively impacts a user experience.
-From a technology perspective, a file server does not have the resilience nor redundancy and is a large capital and continuous support expense.
+Having a legacy file server sitting in a data center or a cabinet in an office has been seen to be unproductive and costly for organizations looking to enable their remote workforce.
+From a productivity view, the inability to easily collaborate with a file server hinders teams as VPNs and other barriers negatively impact a user experience.
+From a technology perspective, a file server does not have resilience or redundancy and is a large capital and continuous support expense.

-Before considering a migration into SharePoint Online, it is important to understand your current data, its structure and distribution.
-This exercise is key to understand how your data will look in SharePoint for comparison, but will also make sure that SharePoint is the correct platform for you.
+Before considering a migration into SharePoint Online, it is important to understand your current data, its structure, and distribution.
+This exercise is key to understanding how your data will look in SharePoint for comparison, but will also make sure that SharePoint is the correct platform for you.

-Understanding your data can be a timely exercise if looking to do it manually, however there are tools available that can run a simple discovery scan across your file server and network attached storage.
-These tools will provide file and folder structure, sizes, amount of files, they will also provide insights on when the files were last modified and a breakdown on where your data resides within your current infrastructure.
+One tool is Movebot's Discovery scan.
+This scan will provide you with the file and folder structure, sizes, amount of files, they will also provide insights on when the files were last modified and a breakdown on where your data resides within your current infrastructure.
 It's one of the best ways to understand your data.

 Finally, due to you hosting this infrastructure support can be challenging and providers can often point blame at your infrastructure in contrast to the software or performance.
-If you are considering migrating terabytes of data into SharePoint it would also be wise to consider a solution that can scale with your migration to ensure adequate performance in contrast to a single node solution.
+If you are considering migrating terabytes of data into SharePoint it would also be wise to consider a solution that can scale with your migration to ensure adequate performance in contrast to a single-node solution.

 One of the biggest limiting factors of the migration will be your on-premises infrastructure and network upload.
-Often the physical upload link or file server resources are the areas which impacts the migration the most, one thing to take into account is that a 100mbps uplink enables you to transmit 12.5MB/s and this does not take into account other network saturation, business as usual activities or protocol overhead such as the TCP bandwidth-delay product.
+Often the physical upload link or file server resources are the areas that impact the migration the most; one thing to take into account is that a 100mbps uplink enables you to transmit 12.5MB/s and this does not take into account other network saturation, business as usual activities or protocol overhead such as the TCP bandwidth-delay product.